boogas0/CTF-Writeups/RopEmporium_ret2win(old)/readme.md

   400894:   75 ea                   jne    400880 <__libc_csu_init+0x40>
   400896:   48 83 c4 08             add    rsp,0x8
 ```
 The few extra instructions are instructions used for loops.
 It will increment rbx, compare that value to rbp and if they are not equal then it jumps back to the start of Gadget 2.
-We don't want to jump back to the start of Gadget 2, we want to get to a return so that we can call ret2win now that rdx has 0xdeadcafebabebeef.
+We don't want to jump back to the start of Gadget 2, we want to get to a return so that we can call ret2win.
 So we need to make sure that before we get to this point that rbp = rbx + 1 and then getting the return will be smooth sailing.

-Okay now lets recap on what we need to do:
+In summary what we need to do:
 1. populate rdx with 0xdeadcafebabebeef using Gadget 1 then Gadget 2
 2. Call \_init by having r12+(rbx\*8) = 0x600e38 which is an address that points to \_init
 3. Ensure rbp = rbx + 1 before using Gadget 2.

+Many different values for r12, rbx, and rbp can be used as long as they satisfy the equations above.
+You can look at my solution script for exactly how I accomplished that, but it is up to you how you want to do that.